beryldb/beryldb/README.md

 * `etc`: Libraries developed by 3rd party organizations.
 * `make`: Contains several Perl-based functions to compile BerylDB.

-NOTE: Beryl has changed a bit.
+NOTE: BerylDB has changed a bit.
 Some functions and file names may have changed.
 Hence, Beryl's documentation may be closer to the ``stable`` branch.
 Nonetheless, the core structure is the same, tested extensively.